joseph-kim-cs/TikTok-Sentiment-Analysis/README.md

-# TikTok Title Sentiment Analysis by Joseph Kim
+# TikTok Title Sentiment Analysis by Joseph Kim -- Python 3.9

 Extracting engagement and title data from the TikTok "For You" page through BeautifulSoup, and performing sentiment analysis through NLTK.